RupakMukherjee/PPPL-CCI-2021/index.md

+# Solving Partial Differential Equations using Machine Learning

+### Introduction
 This project contains the use of machine learning utilizing an open-sourced software library, TensorFlow, to solve partial differential equations (PDEs) used in physics and engineering such as the Advection-Diffusion equation, Burger’s equation, and KdV equation.
+First, we will go over what machine learning is, how TensorFlow can be utilized in machine learning, and how machine learning can be used to solve PDEs.
+Also, we will learn the history and real-world applications of these PDEs.
+Lastly, we will go over how to evaluate models and see how I trained the models to improve and produce more accurate, useful models.

 | Name| Equation| Equation Graph|